rpomponio/neuroHarmonize/README.rst

 whole set (e.g. longitudinal analysis may require harmonization, but one should train on baseline images and avoid training on the entire set of images).

-2. Specify covariates with nonlinear effects.
+2. Specify covariates with penalized nonlinear effects.
 For example, age tends to exhibit a nonlinear relationship with brain volumes, particularly in developmental and aging cohorts.
-Nonlinear effects are implemented using generalized additive models (GAMs).
+Nonlinear effects are implemented using generalized additive models (GAMs) via the ``pyGAM`` package.

 3. Apply a harmonization model to NIFTI images.
 In cases where loading the entire set of images would exceed memory capacity, it is still possible to harmonize the images by sequentially loading and adjusting images one-by-one.
-This functionality is available in this package.
+This functionality is available in this package via the ``nibabel`` package.

 Installation
 ------------